kahmali/meteor-restivus/README.md

 # Writing A Restivus API

-Restivus is a **server-only** package.
-Attempting to access any of its methods from the client will result in an error.
+**Restivus is a _server-only_ package.
+Attempting to access any of its methods from the client will result in an error.**

 ## Configuration Options

-The following configuration options are available with `Restivus.configure` (must be called once, but all properties are optional):
+The following configuration options are available when initializing an API using `new Restivus(options)`:

 ##### `apiPath`
 - _String_